Notices of decision: Wording of National Insurance contributions liability decisions: introduction

 In this example, the DAA1(A) will go to DF Ltd and the DAA1(B) will go to Marion Potts.

-Where a NIC liability decision is needed for more than one employee see DANSP41000.
+Where a NICs liability decision is needed for more than one employee, see DANSP41000.